shipyard-run/shipyard-website/docs/resources/ingress.md

 title: Ingress
 ---

-The `ingress` resource allows you to expose resources in Docker containers, Nomad clusters, and Kubernetes clusters to your local machine.
-It also allows services on your local machine to be exposed to Nomad, Kubernetes, and Docker.
+The `ingress` resource allows you to expose resources in Kubernetes clusters to your local machine.
+It also allows services on your local machine to be exposed to Kubernetes.
+This resource will eventually replace all other ingress resources.

 ## Example: Expose a Kubernetes service to the local machine